 De Iuliis wines are made from historic and new vineyard fruit and their attention to detail and a small batch approach is the secret to their success, while regionality and a modern approach to winemaking ensures unique yet highly identifiable wines with a sense of time and place.

-De Iuliis is our family name and while we’re the first to admit that it is difficult to pronounce – DEE - YOU - LEE – IS, we know our wines are worth asking for.
+De Iuliis is the family name and while they’re the first to admit that it is difficult to pronounce – DEE - YOU - LEE – IS, you know the wines are worth asking for.

-De Iuliis is our family name.
+De Iuliis is the family name.
 The De Iuliis family immigrated from Italy in the late 1950s.
-Both my mother and father immigrated with their respective families when they were quite young.
+Both Michael De Iuliis' mother and father immigrated with their respective families when they were quite young.
 Food and wine were an intrinsic part of family life growing up.